The-Wishlist-Co/docs/eventcollectorAPI.md

  -->

 ## Delete  Notification Job
-For the Deleting  a Job.
+For the deletion of a Job.
 Delete status will be marked as true.

 Method: ``` POST ```